-Gregory A. Adams is executive vice president and group president reporting to the Chairman and CEO.
-He has direct responsibility for all eight Kaiser Permanente Regions, serving more than 11.3 million members and operating 38 hospitals and 651 medical office facilities.
-Adams' accountabilities include co-leading Enterprise Shared Services to serve the operational needs of the regions and leading Kaiser Permanente’s national Medicare care delivery strategy.
-He also has responsibility for the organization’s partnership with the National Basketball Association, the first-ever health care partnership with the NBA.
+Prior to his current role, Adams served as executive vice president and group president, with direct responsibility for health plan and hospital operations in all 8 Kaiser Permanente regions, serving more than 12 million members and operating 39 hospitals and 701 medical office facilities.
+Adams' accountabilities included co-leading Enterprise Shared Services to serve the operational needs of the regions and leading Kaiser Permanente’s national Medicare care delivery strategy.
+Prior to that, he was named regional president of Kaiser Permanente for Northern California in April 2008.
+In July 2013, he was appointed executive vice president.

 Adams is past chair of the California Hospital Association’s Board of Trustees and serves on the executive committee.
-He is a member of the National Association of Health Services Executives and also serves on the board of directors for the California Chamber of Commerce.
+He is a member of the National Association of Health Services Executives and The Executive Leadership Council, and also serves on the board of directors for the Los Angeles Philharmonic Association and the American Nurses Foundation.
+He is a past member of the California Chamber of Commerce Board of Directors.

-Adams has a bachelor’s degree from Oglethorpe University in Atlanta and a master’s degree in nursing administration from Wichita State University.
-He speaks regularly on issues related to management, leadership and health care delivery and financing.
+Adams has a bachelor’s degree from Oglethorpe University in Atlanta and graduate degree from Wichita State University.